trottadavide/trottadavide.github.io/content/publication/Pubb_4/index.md

 ---
-title: "Dialectica logical principles, not only rules"
+title: "Dialectica logical principles not only rules"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here